For Zaius, building a strong company culture came down to hard work — and staying focused on the company vision.

 In recent years, the Boston-based B2C CRM company has more than quadrupled in size, pushing leaders to reinforce what was so great about the company’s homegrown culture on a much larger scale.

 What are those values and how are they being preserved?
-We caught up with leaders across the company to find out just that.
+We caught up with a leader at the company to find out just that.
 Here’s what we learned.

 EMPLOYEES: 104 nationally; 89 locally